Cyril Pahinui, Crown Prince Of Hawaiian Slack-Key Guitar, Dies At 68

 Always on the hunt for overlooked musical traditions, Ry Cooder found his way to one of Gabby Pahinui's backyard jam sessions and was awed not only by the virtuosity of the music but also its elegance.
 The visitor quickly offered to produce and play on some 1974 sessions with the elder Pahinui, released as The Gabby Pahinui Hawaiian Band, Vols.
 1 and 2, which included contributions from Cyril and brother Bla.
 Gabby and Leland "Atta" Isaacs were then invited to play on Cooder's 1976 album, Chicken Skin Music, named after the Hawaiian term for slack-key guitar and the goosebumps it produces.
 After Gabby's death in 1980, his three sons released one album together, The Pahinui Brothers, produced by Cooder, before going on to pursue solo careers.

 But it was Winston who came to have the biggest impact on the slack-key scene.
 "George came to Hawaii on a vacation," Chelle explains, "went to a slack-key festival and fell in love with the music.
 He met Cyril and said, 'Would you come to San Francisco and teach me this music?'
 Cyril started recording some songs so George could learn the music, but then George started releasing the recordings to the public.
 And then George introduced Cyril and the other slack-key guitarists to clubs all over the mainland and Europe.
-Pretty soon we were making a trip to the mainland nearly every month."
+Pretty soon they were making a trip to the mainland nearly every month."

 Not just Cyril, but most of the top slack-key players benefited from Winston's Dancing Cat label and touring circuit.
 In fact, Chelle reveals, Winston donated some of Cyril's unreleased recordings to the family to keep Cyril's music-education program alive, and to underscore the National Heritage Fellowship the artist was awarded in 2017 — Pahinui also twice won the Hawai'i Academy of Recording Arts Ki Ho'alu Award, in 1997 and 2017, and was a favorite at the Nā Hōkū Hanohano Awards, often described as the Hawaiian answer to the Grammys.
 His 1994 album, 6 & 12 String Slack Key, was recognized as instrumental album of the year.

-Cyril Pahinui's final album, made up of recordings from the '90s and titled Marketplace, is due to be released next week.
+Cyril Pahinui's final album, made up of recordings from the '90s and titled Marketplace, was recently released.